hongquandev/promptzy/README.md

 1. Create a Supabase account and project at [supabase.com](https://supabase.com)
 2. Configure your Supabase credentials:

-   - Open the Prompt Dashboard
+   - Open Promptzy
    - Go to Settings (gear icon)
-   - Select "Supabase" or "Both" as your storage option
+   - Select "Supabase" as your storage option
    - Enter your Supabase Project URL and API Key
      - Find these in your Supabase dashboard under Project Settings → API
    - Click "Connect" to verify your credentials